denten-books/plain-text/main.md

 attribute of the communication channel as a whole.

 3. Automation and programmable media (temporal displacement).
 Programmable media like perforated tape removes the human previously needed to mediate between mechanical and electrical signal.
 "Content" intended for humans can now be mixed with "control code" intended to alter the operation of the receiving device.

+The last of these: asynchronous communication, resists .
+The

-Where the first two of these developments are well covered in the literature of new media and communications studies, the third is most crucial to the development of Turing machines, and least understood.
+new media and communications studies, the third is most crucial to the development of Turing machines, and least understood.
 A number of inventions at the end of the 19th century pertain to "circuit-controlling devices controlled